TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/websockets_and_actioncable.md

 The connection only remains active while the http request remains unbroken.
 Refreshing the browser or navigating to a new page sever the connection and then will look to establish it again on reconnection.

+### Conclusion

+There is more to Action Cable but it's still quite a niche use case so it's not something you should seek to use on every app you build.
+Look to only introduce WebSockets when you see a real opportunity to add value to your site.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">